-6 For Type E the flanging technology shall be approved by the Register approved national or international standards.
+2.4.4.1 Threaded connections shall be accomp-lished in compliance with the requirements of the approved national or international standards.
 Such connections shall not be applied in systems conveying toxic and flammable media or media causing severe corrosive or erosive wear, as well as in conditions with heavy fatigue loads.